 - Prepare your content in bulk to avoid any inconveniences such as delayed deadlines, which will affect your frequency

 - Choose the correct automation tools for each platform

 With these points in mind, let’s walk through how to create a media plan of your own.

 1. Target your buyer personas.

 As a marketer, you don’t want to advertise to just anyone.
-You want to attract the type of buyer that has interest in the media you’re creating — otherwise known as your buyer personas.
+You want to attract the type of buyer who has interest in the media you’re creating — otherwise known as your buyer personas.

 A buyer persona is a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.

 When you know exactly the type of buyer you need to target with your media plan, you’ll be able to attract the most valuable customers to your business.